 The Shantar Islands in the Sea of Okhotsk offer some of Russia’s best whale watching.
-To check this, our travel expert Kseniya Rubtsova went there.
-Read her story to learn what it's like — swimming with a whale on a SUP board.
-This is her story:
+Our travel expert Kseniya Rubtsova has traveled to this wild region to check if it is true.
+Here is her story:

-“A trip to the Shantar Islands is my most exciting adventure.
-I have visited many places abroad and in Russia, however it was the Shantars where emotions were overwhelming me.
-I'll tell you about my most vivid impressions.
+“A trip to the Shantar Islands is definitely the most exciting adventure in my life!
+I have visited many places both abroad and in Russia, however it was the Shantars where emotions were overwhelming.
+I'll tell about my most vivid impressions.

 A whale at my SUP board

-One day I was swimming in the bay on a SUP board.
-In the distance I saw something like a small island.
-To my surprise, it disappeared in a moment and then came into view again.
+I was swimming in the bay on a SUP board when I saw something looking as a small island in the distance.
+To my surprise, it disappeared for a moment and then came into view again.

-Suddenly our guides from the shore shouted: “Kseniya, whale!
-Take a life jacket, swim to it! "
+Suddenly our guides shouted from the shore : “Kseniya, whale!
+Grab a life jacket, swim to it! "

-First I did not believe: "Is it real?
+At first I just couldn't believe it: "Is it real?
+Truly?
+Me?
 Swimming with a whale?"
-Then the chief guide swam up to me and said that the minimum safe distance between a human and a whale is 10 meters.
-Otherwise there is a danger of being upset to the sea if the animal whisks its tail.
-Together with the guide we came closer to the whale, and then just sat on our SUPs and were watching it: listening to its breath, observing how it was moving its tail under the water.
+Then the chief guide reached me and reminded that the minimum safe distance between a human and a whale is 10 meters.
+Otherwise there is a danger of being knocked out to the sea if the animal whisks its tail.
+Together with the guide we came closer to the whale, and listened to its breath and observed the moves of the tail under the water.
 This was an incredible feeling; I had goosebumps on my skin.
-You realize that there is a huge animal just next to you, and feel yourself so small.
+You realize that there is such a huge animal just next to you, and you feel yourself so small.

 Bear 5 meters away

-On the Ongachan base we had seen bears several times.
-During one of the encounters, the animal was 5 meters away from us.
-It was the guide's dog who had noticed the bear fist and started barking at it.
-It seemed that the beast had been watching us for some time before we saw it.
+We also saw bears several times when we were on the Ongachan base.
+Once the animal was 5 meters away from us.
+It was the guide's dog who had noticed the bear first and started barking.
+It seemed that the bear was observing us for some time before we noticed it.

-No one was scared, as we had an experienced guide with us; he immediately started shouting and the bear ran away.
-I was happy the guide hadn’t to use his gun.
-It was great experience; before I had watched bears so close just in a zoo.
+No one was scared, as we had an experienced guide with us, who immediately started to shout, forcing the bear to run away.
+I was happy the guide didn't need to use his gun.
+It was a great experience; before I've seen bears so close only in a zoo. .

 Long-awaited whale tail

-It was the last day of our trip and we had seen some whales so far.
-However the frustrating thing for all of us was that the whales did not want to show their tails, just heads and backs.
+It was the last day of our trip and we've already seen whales, but they didn't want to show their tails (for which we all were waiting for), just heads and backs.

 That day, we were moving from Wrangel Bay to Nikolay Bay by catamaran.
 Suddenly I noticed an ‘island’ that was getting in and out of the sea.
 By that time, I knew it could be a whale.